-Students must also purchase a Nursing Student Photo Identification Badge (different from the Clarion University Student Identification).
+Students will also be provided with a Nursing Student Photo Identification Badge (different from the Clarion University Student Identification).
 The badge replaces the name pin and must be worn at all clinical sites.
 The badge is non-transferable to any other student and will have validity markings added at the start of each semester.
 The badge must be returned to the nursing department at the end of each semester and upon leaving the ASN program.